 Diane D. Gillette first started writing down stories in the dentist office waiting room one boring afternoon when she was seven, and she never really stopped.
 She earned her MFA in Creative Writing from Emerson College and later earned her MAT in Elementary Education from the University of Chicago.
 (Because teaching writing to a bunch of really awesome kids is almost as much fun as actually writing.)
 She's had more than 30 of her short stories and prose poems published in various literary magazines over the past decade.
 She lives in Chicago with the love of her life and their two feline overlords.

-A. A. Malina has been creating stories since before she could read or write.
+Anne Jenkins has been creating stories since before she could read or write.
 She has followed this passion her entire life.
 She received her B.A. in English with a concentration in creative writing and a minor in French from DePaul University in November of 2015.
 Her fiction was selected for presentation at DePaul's Annual Spring English Conference in 2015 and she's been published twice in DePaul's French literary magazine, Mille-Feuille.
-She lives in Chicago with her partner, Ben and their two cats, Nomar and B'Elanna.
+She lives in Chicago with her husband, Ben and their two cats, Nomar and B'Elanna.
 Nomar has been with her since she was a kid, and even helped inspire the name of this magazine, making him COLR's unofficial mascot.